B-type main-sequence star: Chemical peculiarities

 Some of the B-type stars of stellar class B0–B3 exhibit unusually strong lines of non-ionized helium.
 These chemically peculiar stars are termed helium-strong stars.
 These often have strong magnetic fields in their photosphere.
 In contrast, there are also helium-weak B-type stars with understrength helium lines and strong hydrogen spectra.
 Other chemically peculiar B-types stars are the mercury-manganese stars with spectral types B7-B9.
-Finally, the aforementioned Be stars show a prominent emission spectrum of hydrogen.

 Planets

-B-type stars known to have planets include the main-sequence B-type HIP 78530 and Mu² Scorpii.
+B-type stars known to have planets include the main-sequence B-type HIP 78530, KELT-9, HIP 79098, HD 100546 and HD 129116.